Why Did My Credit Score Drop?

 1. You Have Late or Missing Payments

-If you are more than 30 days past due on a payment, credit issuers will report the delinquency to at least one of the three major credit bureaus, likely resulting in a drop in your score.
+If you are more than 30 days past due on a payment, credit issuers will likely report the delinquency to at least one of the three major credit bureaus, likely resulting in a drop in your score.
 Payments that become 60 or 90 days past due will have an even greater effect on your score.

-2. You Recently Applied for a Mortgage, Loan or New Credit Card
+2. You Recently Applied for New Credit

 Whenever you apply for a new line of credit, lenders will request a copy of your credit report to determine your creditworthiness.
 They decide whether to lend to you by viewing characteristics like your payment history, credit usage and the types of accounts you currently hold.

 Each time you authorize someone other than yourself, such as a lender, to check your credit history, a hard inquiry is recorded on your credit report and could slightly affect your score.
+If you apply for too much credit in a short period of time, it can negatively impact your scores and affect the likelihood that lenders will approve you for new credit.

 Depending on how many inquiries you already have, a new hard inquiry could cause your score to drop, but potentially only for a short period of time.
 And any effect on your credit score should disappear in about one year.

-3. Your Credit Utilization Has Increased
+3. Your Credit Utilization Increased

 Credit scoring models consider overall credit utilization across all credit cards as well as each card's utilization ratio.
 You should aim to keep your credit utilization ratio below 30%, and for the best scores, below 10%.
 So, if your total credit limit is $10,000, keep your balances below $3,000 at all times to help keep your score in good shape.